24 Most Beautiful Cities in Portugal (+ small towns) in 2024

 Located only a short 17-minute train ride from Lisbon, is one of Lisbon’s true hidden gems!

-The city of Queluz, which forms part of the Sintra municipality and also the larger Lisbon metropolitan area, is usually not top of many visitor’s bucket list when visiting Portugal.
-Although it should be!
+The city of Queluz, which forms part of the Sintra municipality and the larger Lisbon metropolitan area, is usually not top of many visitors’ bucket lists when visiting Portugal—although it should be!

-Queluz itself is a small city with very few attractions or exciting things to see and do.
-But, its star attraction, the gorgeous Palácio Nacional de Queluz (Queluz National Palace), makes the short trip worthwhile.
+Queluz is a small city with few attractions or exciting things to see and do.
+But its star attraction, the gorgeous Palácio Nacional de Queluz (Queluz National Palace), makes the short trip worthwhile.

-The 18th century Queluz Palace, as well as the beautiful lush and manicured gardens, is perhaps one of the most beautiful palaces we have visited in all of Portugal.
-Work began in 1747 and managed by architect Mateus Vicente de Oliveira, with the palace being built for King Pedro III and Queen Maria I.
+The 18th-century Queluz Palace, with its lush and manicured gardens, is perhaps one of the most beautiful palaces we have visited in Portugal.
+Work began in 1747 and was managed by architect Mateus Vicente de Oliveira.
+The palace was built for King Pedro III and Queen Maria I.

 By Victoria from Guide Your Travel

-Fatima is a small city located 144 kilometres (27.4 miles) north of the capital Lisbon.
-You can drive there in just over an hour and it makes a great day-trip from Lisbon or a stop on your Portugal road trip itinerary.
+Fatima is a small city located 144 kilometres (27.4 miles) north of Lisbon.
+You can drive there in just over an hour, and it makes a great day trip from Lisbon or a stop on your Portugal road trip itinerary.

-Fatima is not at the top of most tourists’ lists when they come to Portugal.
-It has a lot of annual visitors but not for the purposes of tourism but rather because it is one of the largest Catholic pilgrimage sites in Europe.
+When most tourists come to Portugal, Fatima is not at the top of their lists.
+It has a lot of annual visitors, but not for tourism purposes because it is one of the largest Catholic pilgrimage sites in Europe.

-Thousands of Catholics visit the beautiful Sanctuary of Our Lady of Fátima every day.
-This giant plaza with multiple churches, shrines and places of worship is an impressive sight.
-Even if you are not Catholic or interested in religious places this is a must-see when you are in Fatima.
+Thousands of Catholics visit the beautiful Sanctuary of Our Lady of Fátima daily.
+This giant plaza with multiple churches, shrines, and places of worship is an impressive sight.
+Even if you are not Catholic or interested in religious places, it is a must-see in Fatima.

-The white buildings are especially beautiful during sunny days and will leave you in awe.
-During religious festivals, this place can get very crowded so make sure to check if there is something going on before you go.
+The white buildings are especially beautiful on sunny days and will leave you in awe.
+However, during religious festivals, this place can get very crowded, so make sure to check if there is something going on before you go.

 Day Tour: Visit Fatima on a day tour from Lisbon